dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - Some functions in Analysis --> Create Calculated Field
 - Filtering on a Date Part time dimension for a Cumulative metric type
 - Changing your date dimension to use "Week Number"
+- Performing joins between tables that are created by the Semantic Layer (note: you can join tables outside of the Semantic Layer)

 ## FAQs
 <FAQ path="Troubleshooting/sl-alpn-error" />